linaGirl/related/README.md

 ## Versions

 If the api changes the minor version number will change.
-So if you use the version «0.2.x» you will have always the same stable api.
+So if you use the version «0.2.x» you will have always the same api.

 ## build status